OneKey-Network/addressability-framework/mvp-spec/ad-server-implementation.md

 ## Offer inventory with Prebid SSO Data

-Prebid SSO doesn't standardize the API of the Ad Server for offering inventory because each Ad Server has existing and specific API.
+Prebid SSO doesn't standardize the API of the Ad Server for offering inventory because each Ad Server has an existing and specific API.
 However, to implement Prebid SSO, the Ad Server need to implement new features in the existing endpoints called by the Publisher website to offer inventory and get back Addressable Contents.

-To understand the steps, it is important to overview how generate the data and the relationships between them:
+To understand the steps, it is important to overview how to generate the data and the relationships between them:
 * A Publisher offers multiple placements for Addressable Contents via an Ad Server
 * An Ad Server generates one Seed for each Addressable Content
-* An Ad Server generates and sends one Transaction Request per Seed and per Supplier
+* An Ad Server generates and sends one Transaction Request per Seed and Supplier
 * A Supplier generates and sends one Transaction Response per Transaction Request